|Previous Story: Turn Left||Next Story: The Next Doctor|

 The Crucible command set was needed again on the 24th.
 On the 25th, two Penarth residences served as Francine Jones' house and Sarah Jane's home on Bannerman Road; the latter was the same location used in The Sarah Jane Adventures.
 More scenes in the Jones domicile were taped the next day.
 From March 27th to 29th, most of the remaining material was filmed at Upper Boat.
 This included the sequences in Sarah Jane's attic and the Osterhagen station, as well as various inserts.

 Also on the 28th, the cameo appearance by Richard Dawkins was recorded.
 This role had been written as an unnamed scientist in Davies' initial drafts, but Doctor Who Magazine columnist Benjamin Cook -- who was corresponding with Davies as part of a book project later published as Doctor Who: The Writer's Tale -- suggested that Dawkins might be persuaded to appear.
-In addition to being an esteemed (and sometimes controversial) evolutionary biologist and author, Dawkins was also married to Lalla Ward, who had played the second incarnation of Romana, the Doctor's Time Lady companion, from 1979 to 1981.
+In addition to being an esteemed (and sometimes controversial) evolutionary biologist and author, Dawkins was also married to Lalla Ward, who had played the second incarnation of Romana, the Doctor's Time Lord companion, from 1979 to 1981.
 Dawkins was one of two celebrity cameos in The Stolen Earth, continuing a tradition for the season's penultimate episode which dated back to Bad Wolf in 2005.
-He was joined by entertainer Paul O'Grady, who filmed a segment on the set of his The New Paul O'Grady Show at London Studios on March 31st.
+He was joined by entertainer Paul O'Grady, who filmed a segment on the set of his The New Paul O'Grady Show at The London Studios on March 31st.